Admin Guide: File types supported by the Azure Information Protection unified labeling client

-For the scanner: After finding sensitive information, if the .zip file should be classified and protected with a label, specify the .zip file name extension with the PowerShell advanced setting, PFileSupportedExtensions, as described in PowerShell configuration to change which file types are protected from the scanner deployment instructions.
+For the scanner: After finding sensitive information, if the .zip file should be classified and protected with a label, specify the .zip file name extension with the PowerShell advanced setting, PFileSupportedExtensions, as described in Use PowerShell to change which file types are protected from the scanner deployment instructions.

 Example scenario after doing these steps: